thadeshammer/obs-shader-conversions/README.md

 enough in my experience.
 I've taken to using a Golden Ratio indexer, adapted from [this StackOverflow post](https://stackoverflow.com/a/28095165/19677371).

+Note that `obs-shaderfilter` also has `rand_f` - a random value between 0. and 1., per the docs - but in my experience it's extremely random, and most shaders want more predictable while varied noise.
+Your mileage may vary using this one.

 ```cpp
 // Gold Noise ©2015 dcerisano@standard3d.com
 // - based on the Golden Ratio